Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/R_DESeq2_countMatrix_to_DE.md

 teaching: 10
 exercises: 10
 questions:
-- "Programming in R?"
+- "How to read-in a count matrix from nfcore-sarek in R?"
-- "RStudio environment"
+- "How to use the DeSeq2 module to perform differential expression (DE) analysis"

 objectives: